intro-to-data-science-21-workshop/16-JohannesHalkenhaeusser-GeocodingwithSF/README.md

 ### Session contents
 - Short introduction to sf in R and geocoding
-- Coding exercise geocoding some known data
-- Plotting the points onto a map
-- Getting some more highlights out of it
+- What is geocoding?
+- What is sf?
+- How do they relate?
 - Workshop coding
+  - Basic coding example to plot Hertie onto a map
+  - Using the legislatoR data to plot some maps and use geo-information contained.

 ### Main learning objectives